Prasiddhi16/The-Heist/README.md

-# The Heist — Detective Intelligence System
+# The Heist:Detective Intelligence System

 A web-based case management and detective simulation platform built on a normalized relational schema, where every case, suspect, and piece of